 To lock the door from inside, slide the lock button to the right.
-The deadbolt lock is for added security and should be used as security night locks.
+The deadbolt lock is for added security and should be used as a security night lock.

 Lubricate the locks periodically with graphite to maintain good working condition.